AIBlockOfficial/Valence/README.md

 ### Available Routes

+#### `set_data`
-- `set_data`: Sets data in the Redis instance and marks it for pending retrieval in the server.
+Sets data in the Redis instance and marks it for pending retrieval in the server.
 To send data to Bob, we could use the following headers in the `set_data` call:

 ```json
 {